STRIDES/NIHCloudLab/SignUp/extramural_account_registration.md

 # Registering for NIH Cloud Lab – Instructions for NIH-Affiliated Researchers

+> [!IMPORTANT]
+> *If you receive an error message or have any trouble completing these steps, please don't hesitate to contact us at CloudLab@nih.gov.
+Be sure to add "Support" at the beginning of your subject line so that we can properly route your request.*

 1. From an incognito or private browsing window, navigate to [this registration page](https://nih-cloudlab.firebaseapp.com).

 2. Scroll down and click **Research Organization**.
 If you select another login option, your registration will not work.